parlough/thisweekindart/pages/issues/issue-0.md

 By compiling HTML-like files to Dart components,
 Zap makes it easy to write efficient web apps.

-Dart's package ecosystem is slowly growing and we want to help foster that growth.
+Dart's package ecosystem is growing fast, and we want to help foster that growth.
 If you know of any great open source projects, let us know by [suggesting a package][] on GitHub discussions.